mdyagual/supa_library/super-library-books/LEARNING.md

 Something that I notice is the absence of a main method for retrieve all the registers.
 I had to use _.createQuery()_ to wrote it.
 Plus, while coding this an issue appears related to "QuerySyntaxException".
 Googling a bit, I discovered that "SELECT * FROM books;" was invalid for the '*' and maybe the ';'.
 Nothing related to SQL main syntax that you typical use, it was more for this approach inside java code.
-So, I have to replace it for "SELECT b from Book b".
+So, I have to replace it for "SELECT b from Book b" when 'Book' is the name of the class using @Entity.

 ## 4. Custom Id Generator config.
 When I have to set up the @Entity class, I remember why I don't like relational dbs: Primary key sequence configuration with @GeneratedValue.